Skip to content

 To delete a user, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the Users Administration View, select the user to be deleted and click on the Trash Can Icon next to the user.
+2. Under the Users Administration View, select the user you want to delete and click the Trash Can icon next to the user.

 To search for a specific user, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

 Organization Templates